 Rambox is not limited to Slack, but also supports WhatsApp, Facebook Messenger, Skype, Hangouts, Telegram, WeChat, Gmail, Inbox, HipChat, ChatWork, GroupMe,Grape, Gitter, Steam, Discord, Noysi, Outlook, TutaNota, Hushmail, BearyChat, Sync, Wire, Rocket Chat, Missive, Yahoo Mail, Office 365, Dasher, DingTalk, FlowDock, Mattermost, Voxer, and Yahoo Messanger.

 On top of support for 33 messaging and email services, Rambox allows you to sync your Rambox installs across multiple computers.
 Like ScudCloud, it supports native notifications.
 You can also add custom services that are not implemented by Rambox.

 Rambox is available for Linux, Windows and Mac from their website:

 There is a third option named Franz.
-It supports 22 messenger services besides Slack.
-I didn’t include it because I’m not sure it’s open-source.
-I couldn’t find any licensing information for it.
-If you are interested, you check it out at the link above.
+It supports over 20 messenger services besides Slack.
+I didn’t include it because I haven’t used it.
+But I am sure you would find it useful.